CxAalto/gtfspy/README.md

 ## Other questions on

-If you have any questions on regarding ``gtfspy``, feel free to send the package maintainers, see above) an e-mail!
+If you have any questions regarding ``gtfspy``, feel free to send the package maintainers (see above) an e-mail!

 ## See also